manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 A beautiful deluxe comfy seat that drains less stamina when the bike is damaged.
 The seat is also more robust and will degrade slower.

 ### Loader Parts
+I did not yet add any recipes to craft these items, grab them from the creative menu.

 #### ![loaderHandlebars](Icons/loaderHandlebars.png) Loader Handlebars
 I did this one to be able to have the Loader steering wheel turn much slower than Bikes.
 #### ![loaderEngine](Icons/loaderEngine.png) Loader engine